ruby/www.ruby-lang.org/en/news/_posts/2018-10-18-ruby-2-5-3-released.md

 See details in [[Bug #15232]](https://bugs.ruby-lang.org/issues/15232).

 This release is just for fixing the packaging issue.
-This release doesn't contain any additional bug fixes from 2.5.2.
+It does not contain any additional bug fixes from 2.5.2.

 ## Download